2002 Vanderbilt Commodores football team

 The 2002 Vanderbilt Commodores football team represented Vanderbilt University as a member of the Eastern Division of the Southeastern Conference (SEC) during the 2002 NCAA Division I-A football season.
-Led by first-year head coach Bobby Johnson, Commodores compiled an overall record of 2–10 with a mark of 0–8 in conference play, the placing last out of six teams the SEC's Eastern Division.
-The team played home games at Vanderbilt Stadium in Nashville, Tennessee.
+Led by first-year head coach Bobby Johnson, the Commodores compiled an overall record of 2–10 with a mark of 0–8 in conference play, placing last out of six teams in the SEC's Eastern Division.
+The team played its home games at Vanderbilt Stadium in Nashville, Tennessee.